leplusorg/openid-connect-provider-debugger/README.md

 You can use https://jwt.io to decode the access token.

-If you have chosen not to provide the OpenID Connect paraemters as environment variables, you can pass them as URL parameters using the following syntax: http://localhost:8080?oidc_client_id=client_id&oidc_client_secret=client_secret&oidc_discovery=discovery_url&oidc_redirect_uri=redirect_uri
+If you have chosen not to provide the OpenID Connect parameters as environment variables, you can pass them as URL parameters using the following syntax: http://localhost:8080?oidc_client_id=client_id&oidc_client_secret=client_secret&oidc_discovery=discovery_url&oidc_redirect_uri=redirect_uri

-Remeber to URL encode the parameter values if they contain any reserved characters ('&', '?', '/' etc.).
+Remember to URL encode the parameter values if they contain any reserved characters ('&', '?', '/' etc.).

 ## Options